scala/scala3/docs/docs/reference/features-classification.md

 author: Martin Odersky
 ---

-This document provides an overview of the features proposed for Scala 3 with the aim to facilitate the discussion what to include and when to include it.
+This document provides an overview of the constructs proposed for Scala 3 with the aim to facilitate the discussion what to include and when to include it.
 It classifies features into eight groups: (1) essential foundations, (2) simplifications, (3) restrictions, (4) dropped features, (5) changed features, (6) new features, (7) features oriented towards meta-programming with the aim to replace existing macros, and (8) changes to type checking and inference.

-Each feature group contains sections classifying the status (i.e. relative importance to be a part of Scala 3, and relative urgency when to decide this) and the migration cost of the features in it.
+Each group contains sections classifying the status (i.e. relative importance to be a part of Scala 3, and relative urgency when to decide this) and the migration cost of the constructs in it.

-The current document reflects the state of things as of end of February, 2019.
+The current document reflects the state of things as of April, 2019.
 It will be updated to reflect any future changes in that status.

 ## Essential Foundations

-These new features directly model core features of DOT, higher-kinded types, and the [SI calculus for implicit resolution](https://infoscience.epfl.ch/record/229878/files/simplicitly_1.pdf).
+These new constructs directly model core features of DOT, higher-kinded types, and the [SI calculus for implicit resolution](https://infoscience.epfl.ch/record/229878/files/simplicitly_1.pdf).

  - [Intersection types](https://dotty.epfl.ch/docs/reference/new-types/intersection-types.html), replacing compound types,
  - [Union types](https://dotty.epfl.ch/docs/reference/new-types/union-types.html),
  - [Type lambdas](https://dotty.epfl.ch/docs/reference/new-types/type-lambdas.html),
  replacing encodings using structural types and type projection.
  - [Context Queries](https://dotty.epfl.ch/docs/reference/contextual/query-types.html)
-  (aka implicit function types) offering abstraction over inferable parameters.
+  (_aka_ implicit function types) offering abstraction over inferable parameters.

 **Status: essential**